top of page

 Contact Michelle to see what your "out of pocket expense" will be.
 You will receive

 a receipt at your appointment.
-Forward the receipt to your insurance
+Forward the receipt to your insurance company for a reimbursement.

 Below is information on the "Woman's Health and Cancer Rights Act."
 Insurance carriers are required to pay for anything that relates to putting us ladies back to where we were pre-cancer.
 Unfortunately, the statutes do not dictate how much they should have to pay, if any.
 Insurance companies find loop holes in everything!